ajardin/ajardin.github.io/_posts/2017-12-31-blackfire-magento.md

 Here is my first profile, without page cache and blocks cache.
 It allows profiling the real output and not the whole Magento initialization.

-Something weird can already be spotted.

 ![Blackfire results before optimizations][1]
 ![SQL queries before optimizations][2]

 You can already see that more than 700 SQL queries are executed on each page only for something related to the URL rewrites system.
 In the meantime, the call graph shows that the **inclusive time** within the `navigation/top.phtml` template is equal to **3.92s**.

-There is an issue somewhere related to the main menu calculation!

 After further investigations, I found out that the performance issue was due to the wrong usage of a custom method in the main menu generation.
 Where we were retrieving each category URL to populate HTML links, this custom method loads